weinbergerlab/InterventionEvaluatR/README.md

 A 'lite' version of the package that only has uses an option of fitting the models with INLA approximation (instead of MCMC); only fits the time trend and synthetic controls models; and does not use parallel computing can be installed using devtools::install_github("https://github.com/weinbergerlab/InterventionEvaluatR", ref='InterventionEvaluatR-lite')

-## Note on problems wit package dependencies 7/22/2024
+## Note on problems with package dependencies 7/22/2024
 There have been a number of reported issues with the package breaking due to unresolved dependency issues.

 To resolve this, do the following: